 16. Discuss the reactions to stressful situations.

-17. Describe the consequences of stress and what happen when stress is overloading.
+17. Describe the consequences of stress and what happen when stress

 18. Explain the common stress factors among students.